chriswblake/lanyard-tags/README.md

 ## Design your own 🎨
 I have an idea for a design!
 Can you help me make it?
 Please! 🥺
 Absolutely!
 Check out the [design your own](docs/design-your-own.md) page.
 It should answer any questions you have.

+## Troubleleshooting
+- **When scanned, URLs are opening in a web browser instead of the app.**
+There is a not-so-obvious iOS setting for 'Universal Links' which simply remembers what you did last time.
+    - To disable Universal Links, long-press the link and select **Open in Safari**.
+In the future, related links will open in a web browser instead of the app.
+    - To enable Universal Links, long-press the link and select **Open in (app name)**.
+In the future, related links will open in the app instead of a web browser.